Lightning-AI/pytorch-lightning/docs/source/lightning_cli/lightning_cli_intermediate.rst

     cli = LightningCLI(DemoModel, demos.BoringDataModule)
     # don't call fit!!

 Now your model can be managed via the CLI.
-Type:
+To see the available commands type:

 .. code:: bash